Shore Based Recreational Fishing Reefs

-Building on the success of man-made recreational fishing reefs for boat-based anglers in Port Phillip Bay, The Victorian Fisheries Authority has created three new reefs for shore-based anglers.
+Building on the success of the recreational fishing reefs deployed in 2009 for boat-based anglers in Port Phillip Bay, the Victorian Fisheries Authority deployed a further three reefs for shore-based anglers in 2012.

-These locations were chosen based on their environmental and physical attributes and following consultation with angling representatives, local councils and other government agencies.
+These locations were chosen based on their environmental and physical attributes and following consultation with angling representatives and other government agencies.

-The reefs will also provide habitat for a range of other plant and animal species there bye increasing local biodiversity.
+The reefs also provide habitat for a range of other plant and animal species, increasing local biodiversity.

-Fisheries scientists have evaluated the performance of these reefs over a two year period.
-The evaluation program has monitored:
+Fisheries scientists evaluated the performance of these reefs over a two year period, concluding that the reefs have increased marine diversity in the area.
+The evaluation program monitored:

 - angler use, catch rates and satisfaction.